noamkanonich/delawvery/README.md

 # Description
-A simple responsive order system which user can add, edit and delete an order.
+A simple responsive order system made with React, which user can add, edit and delete an order.
 Furthermore, user last orders will be saved to local storage.

 # How To Start